-This is the first of two Youtube interviews at the Greystones Press, in which Mary Hoffman, my fellow-writer, publisher and friend, asks me some questions about fairy tales and my book Seven Miles of Steel Thistles which was published by Greystones last year (and longlisted for the Katharine Briggs Award 2016).
+A Youtube interview at the Greystones Press in which my fellow-writer, publisher and friend, Mary Hoffman, asks me some questions about fairy tales and my book Seven Miles of Steel Thistles published by Greystones in spring 2016 (and longlisted for the Katharine Briggs Award of that year).
 I provide a rough transcript, below.

 Mary: What was the first fairy tale you can remember?